NC Algorithms for Computing a Perfect Matching and a Maximum Flow in One-Crossing-Minor-Free Graphs: Matching-Mimicking Networks

 \section{Matching-Mimicking Networks}

-A \emph{matching}, in an undirected graph, is a subset of edges no two of which share an endpoint.
-The matching \emph{covers} a subset of vertices, the ones that are endpoints in the selected edges.
+\begin{definition} A \emph{matching}, in an undirected graph, is a subset of edges no two of which share a vertex.
+The matching \emph{covers} a subset of vertices, the ones that are vertices of the selected edges.
 If $G$ is a graph with a specified subset $T$ of vertices, we define the \emph{matching pattern} of $G$ to be a family of subsets of $T$, the subsets $X\subset T$ such that some matching of $G$ covers $(G\setminus T)\cup X$ (and covers no other vertices).
-If $G$ and $G'$ are two graphs, both containing a shared subset $T$ of vertices, we say that $G'$ and $G'$ are \emph{matching-equivalent} on $T$ if they have the same matching patterns.
-A \emph{matching-mimicking network} for $G$ and $T$ is any other graph $G'$ containing $T$ that is matching-equivalent to $G$ on $T$.
+If $G$ and $G'$ are two graphs, both containing a shared subset $T$ of vertices, we say that $G$ and $G'$ are \emph{matching-equivalent} on $T$ if they have the same matching patterns.
+A \emph{matching-mimicking network} for $G$ and $T$ is any other graph $G'$ containing $T$ that is matching-equivalent to $G$ on $T$. \end{definition}

 \begin{lemma} There is a function $f$ such that any graph $G$ and subset of vertices $T$ has a matching-mimicking network of at most $f(|T|)$ vertices. \end{lemma}